 6. Free of Inhibition

-There is no presence of inhibition, fear, doubt or worry for those of us in peak-experience.
-There are no psychological breaks to our performance such as that caused by self-consciousness or performance anxiety.
-Maslow suggests this is both a subjective and objective phenomena and can be described further in both ways.
-Csikszentmihalyi's work in this regard is a deeper dive into this idea.
+There is no presence of inhibition, fear, doubt, or worry in those experiencing peak states.
+There are no psychological breaks to performance, such as those caused by self-consciousness or performance anxiety.
+Maslow suggests that this is both a subjective and objective phenomenon, and we can describe it further in both ways.
+Csikszentmihalyi's work in this regard provides a deeper exploration of how this is both a subjective and objective phenomenon, and this idea.
 3

 7. Spontaneity

 As a consequence of the absence of self-consciousness, there is the opportunity for spontaneity.
 There is an innocence, a naivety and an unguardedness.
-There is no experience of a threat to the self, so we have the opportunity to flow.
-It's difficult for me to separate these two aspects of identity in peak-performance for to me, they seem to arise mutually – like two extremes on a spectrum.
-Maslow separates them but only to discuss them.
-These individual aspects of identity in peak-experience are, as he says, all aspects of each other.
+We have no experience of threat to the self, so we have the opportunity to enter flow.
+It's difficult for me to separate these two aspects of identity in peak performance.
+For me, they seem to arise mutually.
+Maslow separates them but only discusses them.
+These individual aspects of identity in peak experiences are, as he says, all interconnected.

 8. Purposeless Creativity

-Here, Maslow says creativity can be expressed without premeditation.
+Here, Maslow says we can express creativity without premeditation.
 As a result of lack of self-consciousness, of ego-led sense of self there can be greater improvisation and self-expression in its purest form.
-The behaviour is created from nothing, no planning or activity along rehearsed preconceived lines.
+The self creates the behaviour from nothing, no planning or activity along rehearsed preconceived lines.
 There is no preparation, design or rehearsal required.
 There is no need or purpose yet there is purposefulness in the act.
 It is timeless in so far as the creative behaviour comes out of now, all past and future merge into the moment of the act without premeditation.

 Peaks are not planned or brought about by design; they happen.